DarkNavySecurity/darknavysecurity.github.io/content/en/blog/a_first_glimpse_of_the_starlink_user_ternimal/index.md

 ## Emulation

-For convenient ongoing analysis of the UTA, we built a basic QEMU-based emulation environment for the Rev3 firmware:
+For convenient ongoing analysis of the UTA, DARKNAVY built a basic QEMU-based emulation environment for the Rev3 firmware:

 <video src="attachments/starlink.mp4" controls="controls" width="100%" height="auto"></video>